Towards more climate neutral aviation with CHOOOSE and Norwegian

 In collaboration with CHOOOSE, we have identified projects focusing on clean energy with measurable, long-term impact.
 Norwegian will continue to expand the projects we make available to our customers as this program grows.
 Below you can read more about the projects we are currently supporting:

-The project is supported by NGO Hivos and the Dutch development agency.
-The measurable CO2 impact of this project is certified by the Gold Standard.
+The measurable greenhouse gas impact of this project is certified by the Gold Standard.

 Who is CHOOOSE?